SCE-Development/Courses/linux_basics/README.md

 Ex:
 If you're on your desktop, and you want to create a folder called my_folder, all you have to do is type: `mkdir my_folder`.
 A new folder will be created on your desktop.

+To remove a directory, type: `rmdir <name>`.
+Note, if the directory is not empty, you'll be prompted with an error.

+To delete a non-empty directory, type `rm -rf`. ***NOTE: THIS COMMAND IS DANGEROUS IF NOT USED PROPERLY.***

+Always be certain of what you are deleting before typing this command.
+If you're not, type `rm -r` instead (this will prompt you before deleting every file).

 # `ls` (List)

 This command shows a list of all documents/ directories in the current directory.